DC Fan Motor Systems

 8. Summary

 DC fan motors are electronically commutated motors controlled by an inverter system.
-Their integration into Fujitsu systems delivers:
+Their integration into Fujitsu systems provides:

 • Higher efficiency and quieter operation.